-- 5.2.5 A family Interest is an interest of the spouse or partner or any parent, child, brother or sister of a Governor which if it were the interest of that Governor would be a personal interest or a pecuniary interest of his. - 5.2.6 If Governors have any doubt about the relevance or materiality of an interest, this should be discussed with the Chairman.
+- 5.2.5.2 a member of a lobbying or pressure group with an interest in health and/or social care. - 5.2.6 A Governor will be treated as having an indirect financial interest, non-financial professional interest or non-financial personal interest where he or she has a close association with another individual who has a financial interest, a non-financial professional interest or a non-financial personal interest who would stand to benefit from a decision in which the Governor is involved in making.
+This includes material interests of: - 5.2.6.1 close family members and relatives, including a spouse, partner, parent, child or sibling; - 5.2.6.2 close friends and associates; and - 5.2.6.3 business partners. - 5.2.7 If Governors have any doubt about the relevance or materiality of an interest, this should be discussed with the Chair.
 Influence rather than the immediacy of the relationship is more important in assessing the relevance of an interest.
-The interests of partners in professional partnerships including General Practitioners should also be considered. - 5.3 Register of Governors - 5.3.1 The Register of Governors shall list the names of Governors, their category of membership of the Council of Governors, the dates defining their terms of office, and an address through which they may be contacted which may be the Secretary. - 5.4 Register of Governors' Interests - 5.4.1 The Secretary shall keep a Register of Interests of Governors which shall contain the names of each Governor, whether he has declared any interest, and if so, the interest declared.
+The interests of partners in professional partnerships including General Practitioners should also be considered. - 5.3 Register of Governors - 5.3.1 The Register of Governors shall list the names of Governors, their category of membership of the Council of Governors, the dates defining their terms of office, and an address through which they may be contacted which may be the Secretary. - 5.4 Register of Governors' Interests - 5.4.1 The Secretary shall keep a Register of Interests of Governors which shall contain the names of each Governor, whether he or she has declared any interest, and if so, the interest declared.